 January 16, 2020

 Aghhh!
-It’s a weird dog like creature with a fluffy wool coat… I must investigate!
+It’s a weird dog-like creature with a fluffy wool coat… I must investigate!

 That’s what will happen without a good socialisation plan.
 You’ll be pulled through a field backwards to investigate or avoid sheep!
 We thought we had done well with socialising until Betty became fascinated by a lady in a wheelchair.
 Her reaction was embarrassing and could have been avoided if only we had exposed her to more wheelchair users when she was a puppy!

 When you get your puppy at 8+ weeks you need to be starting this socialisation straight away.
 It is tough if you are still waiting on vaccinations, but you can get started with some of the things.
-If you’re holding her in your arms while socialising you’ll have to repeat those again when she is on the floor as well.
+If you’re holding her in your arms while socialising you’ll have to repeat those interactions again when she is on the floor as well.
 They need to be free to investigate at their own pace without the security blanket of mum or dad.
-If your puppy hasn’t had her needles yet, then you need to use your judgement.
+If your puppy hasn’t had their needles yet, then you need to use your judgment.
 I wouldn’t let Betty socialise with dogs I didn’t know until she was fully vaccinated.
 I did take her to a friend’s house to meet their vaccinated friendly dog, though.
 The time window for that puppy learning phase is closing fast so you have to be prepared and practical.
-I wouldn’t recommend introducing your puppy to muddy fields or dog parks until she is vaccinated, for example.
+I wouldn’t recommend introducing your puppy to muddy fields or dog parks until they are vaccinated, for example.